Indirect cooling technology optimizes fertilizer production and quality

 For example, the majority of urea prill plants do not have a separate cooler after the prill tower which, in the original design, was high enough and had sufficient air to cool the prills to an acceptable temperature for storage.
 This situation changes when plant capacity is increased – a common scenario given the development of innovative technologies for increasing plant production.
 What occurs is that the increased capacity reaches a bottleneck at the prill tower because the fertilizer cooler capacity is essentially fixed by the height of the tower.

-In order to deal with the increased capacity, a fertilizer cooler is required.
-For many years, the standard choice of fertilizer cooling technology was the rotary drum or the fluid bed fertilizer cooler.
-When retrofitting an existing plant to facilitate increased production and larger prill and granule size, these options present a number of challenges.
-The conventional fertilizer cooler technologies involve direct contact with high volumes of air which can impact product quality.
-These fertilizer cooler come with high installation and operating costs, and are often not suited to space restrictions within existing plants, particularly given the inclusion of expanded air handling and wet scrubbing systems that these technologies require.
+Conventional fertilizer cooling technologies involve direct contact with high volumes of air which can impact product quality.
+Rotary drums and fluid beds come with high installation and operating costs.
+In addition, theyare often not suited to space restrictions within existing plants, particularly given the inclusion of expanded air handling and wet scrubbing systems that these technologies require.

-The Solex fertilizer cooler has been successfully used to cool the full ranges of fertilizers from urea granules and prills to ammonium nitrate and CAN, NPKs, MAP, DAP, TSP and ammonium sulphate.
+Over the past 30 years, Solex fertilizer cooling technology has been successfully used to cool the full ranges of fertilizers from urea granules and prills to ammonium nitrate and CAN, NPKs, MAP, DAP, TSP and ammonium sulphate.
 Certain details are altered to allow for the differing properties of different products, but the principles of operation remain the same.
-For example, in urea prill plants, the Solex fertilizer cooler is installed after the prill tower.
+For example, in urea prill plants, Solex's MBHE technology is installed after the prill tower.

 Fertilizer producers need to be confident that material temperatures will meet their optimum storage requirements.
 As world leaders in the science of bulk solids heat exchange, Solex developed its own proprietary thermal software program to provide customers with accurate predictions of final product temperatures and guaranteed thermal performance.